-Sally was born in a verbally abusive home.
-Her daddy was a strong-willed man who used his anger as a control mechanism.
-He doled out critique like it was candy and Sally was the main recipient of his hate speech.
+Sally was born and reared in a verbally abusive home.
+Her dad was a strong-willed man who used his anger as a control mechanism.
+He doled out critique like it was candy, and Sally was the main recipient of his hate speech.

-Each unkind word was like a paper cut on her heart and by the time she became a teenager, the wounds were too deep to heal.
+Each unkind word was like a paper cut on her heart, thus by the time she became a teenager, the wounds were too deep to heal.
 She tried to circumvent his anger by being perfect, but the barrage was too much for her.
 She wilted under the pressure she placed on herself to be perfect.

 Her husband married her because she was beautiful, but he did not perceive the depth of the hurt she carried.
 He was a Christian and had a passion for the LORD, but he was not perfect either.
 He struggled with anger.

-Though her father and husband were different, it was more of the same.
+Though her father and husband were different, they felt eerily similar to Sally.
 Manure can be shoveled from a barn or perfume factory, but it’s still manure.
 Because of Sally’s sin training she reverted to her old responses in her new marriage.

-She hoped she could leave her fear of man at the marriage altar, but it did not work out that way.
-She is now forty-three, married for the past 20 years, and the knot inside of her continues to twist tighter and tighter.
+She hoped she could leave her fear of man at the marriage altar, but like a shadow it slavishly haunts her.
+She is now forty-three, married for the past 20 years, and the knot inside of her continues to twist her into deeper despair.

 Fear of man

-Sally would have liked to be approved or accepted by her father.
-This cannot happen now since he passed away three years ago.
-Though he is gone, her desire to be treasured is still alive.
+Sally would have liked to be approved and accepted by her father, but that will not happen since he passed away three years ago.
+Even so, her desire to be treasured is painfully active in her soul.

-Today, she craves a similar kind of approval from her husband.
-We could argue over the merits of this desire: is it an idol, a craving, a lust, or all three?
+Today, her long-time approval drive (2 Timothy 2:15) is directed toward her husband.
+We could argue over the merits of this desire: Is it an idol, a craving, a lust, a need, or all four?
 Is it a legitimate, God-given desire?
 You can read more about these arguments in Mark Grant’s treatment on how a desire for love and respect destroy your marriage.

 The main point for now is she wants to be valued by her husband.
-This craving for his positive assessments tied to his impatient anger toward her have worked together to bind her heart.
+Sally’s craving for his positive assessments coupled with his anger toward her have worked together to tie her soul in knots.

-One of Sally’s responses to compensate for the hurt and fear she carries in her soul is to be critical, particularly of her husband.
-This is easy for her to do because God has given her the ability to think in a way in which her husband does not think.
+One of Sally’s responses to compensate for the hurt and fear she harbors is to be critical, particularly toward her husband.
+Being critical is easy for her because the LORD has given her a quick and sharp mind: Her tongue is like a hair-trigger.

 Rather than knowing how to use her strengths to mature her marriage, Sally uses her tongue like a weapon to hurt her husband (Ephesians 4:29).
-It’s her revengeful way of doing to him what he had done to her–make him feel small through critique.
+It’s her revengeful way of doing to him what he does to her–make him feel small through critique.
 This maneuver causes Sally to feel better about herself.

 I will fight you

 For Sally it works out this way: When she is right and knows she is right, she can go tooth-and-nail with her husband.
 When Sally is working within her strengths she can wear Bob down to the point where he gives up.
 Bob says it this way:

 It’s Sally’s way or no way at all.
 She is relentless when it comes to what she wants.
 It’s easier for me to give in rather than fight her on everything that comes up in our marriage.

-They can’t lose because to lose is to fail.
-This would open the door to critique, being put down, or made to feel insignificant, unloved or rejected.
+Sally cannot lose because to lose is to fail.
+To fail opens the door to critique, being put down, or made to feel insignificant, unloved or rejected.
 When Sally goes to war with you, the outcome is already decided.
 She will win.

 I will hide from you

-Like a little girl holding a delicate butterfly, Sally has a fragile soul (1 Thessalonians 5:14) that she can only protect by keeping it hid (1 Peter 3:7).
+Like a little girl holding a delicate butterfly, Sally is a fragile soul (1 Thessalonians 5:14) that she protects from any hint of hurt (1 Peter 3:7).
 In this way she is silently suffering in plain sight of her husband.

-Bob can only see her argumentation.
-He sees Sally as a battler on the outside, but not as a broken little girl on the inside.
-Though he would say he knows she struggles with fear of man, he does not connect the dots between a wife who wants to die on every hill and a wife who is wants to hide behind every hill.
+He sees Sally as a battler on the outside, not as a broken little girl on the inside.
+Though he would say he knows she struggles with fear of man, he does not connect the dots between a wife who wants to die on every hill and a wife who wants to hide behind every hill.

-I’ve argued in other places how the self-reliant man is standing on a platform of fear.
+I’ve detailed in other places how the self-reliant person is standing on a platform of fear.
 What appears to be strength is not as strong as you might think.
-His fear is masked by his bravado.
+Sally’s fear is masked by her brashness.

-It is common for our sins to manifest in diverse ways.
-Sally is this way.
-She fights her battles with predetermined outcomes, while hiding her weaknesses when there is a possibility of being hurt.
+It is common for our sins to manifest in diverse ways (James 1:5-8).
+For Sally, she fights her battles that have predetermined outcomes, while hiding her weaknesses when there is a possibility of being hurt.

 Fighting the wrong fight

-Breaking down these kinds of sin dynamics of the heart is more of a challenge for Bob.
+Breaking down these sin dynamics of the heart is a challenge for Bob.
 He mostly sees the one side of Sally–the battling side.
-He will give tacit acknowledgement to her insecurity, but it does not compel him to disciple her through these life-dominating sin patterns.
+While he gives tacit acknowledgement to her insecurity, that awareness does not compel him to disciple her through these life-dominating sin patterns.

-Because she is an arguer and he is gifted in his own way when it comes to debate, he does not mind, at times, entering into the fray with her.
-He sees it more as an argument to be won rather than a twisted soul given over to survival techniques.
+Because Sally is an arguer and Bob has his own version of a debate gift, he does not mind, at times, entering into the fray with her.
+He likes winning too, which is more important to him than rescuing a soul that is caught in bondage (Galatians 6:1-2).

-Sometimes he will acquiesce and give Sally her way and other times he will run her down the rabbit hole of her soul by either out-arguing her or blowing up–a manipulative tactic to shut her down.
+- Other times he will run her down the rabbit hole by either out-arguing her or blowing up.
+(The latter is a manipulative tactic to shut her down.)

-In either case, the effect is the same: she does not feel nourished—to grow or cherished—to warm (Ephesians 4:29).
-She feels defeated, hurt, and the bitterness that she harbored toward her dad has metastasized to more bitterness toward her husband.
+In either case, the effect is the same: Sally does not feel nourished or cherished (Ephesians 4:29).
+She feels defeated and hurt.
+The unrelenting bitterness she harbored toward her dad has metastasized to even more bitterness toward her husband.

-There seems to be three parts of this problem that Bob needs to interact with in order to help disciple his wife through her forty-year battle with bitterness, un-forgiveness, anger, and fear.
+There are three parts to this problem that Bob needs to interact with in order to help disciple his wife through her forty-year battle with bitterness, un-forgiveness, anger, and fear.

 The first thing he will need to do is think more deeply and more broadly about the problem.
 What is going on with Sally is not exactly what meets the eye.
-Yes, she can fight fire with fire, but fear of man people can use more than one unbiblical solution to manage their sin.
+Yes, she can fight fire with fire, but fear-of-man-people can use more than one unbiblical method to manage their sin.

-The two most common methods are to fight or to take flight.
-Sally will employ both of these at different times with Bob.
+The two most common methods are fight or flight.
+Sally employs both at different times with Bob.

-The pragmatic way in which she accomplishes her hope to not be hurt depends on the person she is with and the situation at hand.
+The pragmatic way in which she keeps from being hurt depends on the person she is with and the situation at hand.
 Once she determines the method needed, she employs it, whether it is an eye for an eye or a flight response.

-Bob has to conquer his anger.
+Bob has to conquer his anger (James 4:1-3).
 When he responds with impatience, hurtful words, or general frustration toward his wife, he is complicating the problem.
 She is already struggling with sin, but when he piles his sin on top of her sin, there will be no marital solutions forthcoming.

 If he begins to see his wife as his primary disciple to serve rather than an opponent to defeat, he will not only be able to help her, but he will begin to gain victory over his own sin.
 The first step is to ask the LORD for affection for Sally.
 You cannot hate the person you have affection for.
 Right now Bob does not have affection for her.

-God will have to give him a different kind of affection for his wife.
-He needs to see her through a Galatians 6:1-2 grid.
-He is the head of his wife.
-He is the leader in their home.
-He is the spiritual pace-setter who is called to bring redemptive care to her (1 Peter 3:7).
+He then needs to see her through a Galatians 6:1-2 grid.
+As the head of his wife, it is his job to lead by being the spiritual pace-setter who is called to bring redemptive care to her (1 Peter 3:7).